nandorojo/galeria/README.md

 - On Web, Galeria uses Framer Motion.
 - Thanks to [Michael Henry](https://github.com/michaelhenry/ImageViewer.swift) for the iOS Image Viewer
 - Thanks to [iielse](https://github.com/iielse/imageviewer) for the Android Image Viewer
+- Thanks to [Alan](https://github.com/alantoa) for building the Android integration.

 ## License